-- a summary of the built asset's current use, including layout, occupation, utilisation and accessibility to members of the public; - 2. details of any protection measures in place; - 3. documentation relating to: - a. the identification of those particular assets that will need to be protected, including identification of those that are deemed critical; - b. security risk assessment and mitigation; - policies and processes for the implementation of security-related risk mitigation measures; - policies and processes for responding to security breaches and incidents; and - e. identification of information already in the public domain; - where digital engineering techniques are used in the built asset's operation, management and/or maintenance, information security risk assessment and mitigation documentation; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.
+- a summary of the assets and the extent of connectivity, automation and autonomy within each; - 2. details of any protection measures in place; - 3. documentation relating to: - a. the identification of those particular systems where further protection may be required, including identification of those that are deemed critical: - the identification of any data and information arising from the assets that needs to be protected for legal, commercially sensitive or security reasons; - c. security risk assessment and mitigation; - d. policies and processes for the implementation of security-related risk mitigation measures; - e. policies and processes for responding to security breaches and incidents; and - f. identification of information already in the public domain; - the processes for communicating security-related policies and processes to staff and other relevant third parties; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.